 What We Galvanize

 Emerald specializes in galvanizing smaller parts, hardware, and fabrications which are usually difficult and often not economical to galvanize in a large kettle.
-We also galvanize light to medium weight structural members and fabrications.
+We also galvanize light to medium weight structural members and fabrications, and chain (and anchors).
+See below for chain pricing.

 Typical types of producst we galvanize include:

-Please note that the minimum diameter for galvanizing fasteners is 3/8” and the minimum size for galvanizing wood screws is #18.
+The minimum diameter for galvanizing fasteners is 3/8” and the minimum size for galvanizing wood screws is #18.
 Bolts and chains up to a Rockwell hardness grade of 40 are usually acceptable to galvanize.
+Call us for our advice on other grades.

 Calculate your own estimate on chain:

-We can only galvanize up to 300 ft. at one time, if your chain is 5/16" or less.
+Emerald charges $1.10 per lb. for galvanizing chain.
+It's the same price for anchors.
+We only galvanize up to 300 ft. at one time, if your chain is 5/16" or less.
 Chain over 5/16" will need to be cut in half so that we put less chain into our centrifuge at one time.
 The less chain we put through the process, the higher the quality.
+We can cut your chain for you, and refer you to a steel shop that can re-link it for you with a galvanized link.